tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 their glimpse expands, and the stimulation becomes more intrusive, the subject starts to hesitate, and stumble on words.
 Suddenly it impinges on their consciousness, and they cry out, distressed, uncertain of even basic facts.
 "My God!
 What did I see?
-Are they always red?
+Are clubs always red?
 What's happening here?"

-Kuhn also compares scientific revolutions to their social and political counterparts, in this chillingly familiar sounding passage:
+Kuhn also compares scientific revolutions to their social and political counterparts, in a chillingly familiar passage:

 > "Political revolutions aim to change political institutions in ways that those institutions themselves prohibit.
 Their success therefore necessitates